nleung77/RMMatchingGame/README.md

 ## Description

 _Rick and Morty need your assistance on their latest adventure!
 They have gotten trapped, and need you to solve the puzzle and help them escape!
 The game is a simple game of matching, each set of identical photos is considered a match.
 Keep trying until you find all matches on the board.
 Complete the game and help the duo escape!
-Try to finish the game in as little turns as possible!_
+Try to finish the game in as few turns as possible!_

 ## License